What is Tetralogy of Fallot?

 The long-term prognosis after surgery for Tetralogy of Fallot is very good in most cases.
-After total surgical repair, most patients have good or even excellent cardiac function and can exercise normally.
+After total surgical repair, many patients lead normal lives.
 In fact, Olympic snowboarder Shaun White and Australian cricketer Beau Casson are two examples of children born with Tetralogy of Fallot who are now world-class athletes!

 Congenital Heart Disease Resource Page

 Provided by the Dorothy and Larry Dallas Heart Center at SSM Health Cardinal Glennon Children's Hospital